-We apply the DGP described by equation 2 to actual student-level administrative data from Tennessee and NYC.
-For both datasets, we can identify the linkages between students, schools, and principals, which allows us to test VA models using the actual connected networks of principals.
+For the empirical datasets, we can identify the linkages between students, schools, and principals, which allows us to test VA models using the actual connected networks of principals.
 For Tennessee, the analysis years run from 2007-2019 and include 3,835 principals, 1,719 schools, and roughly 5.1 million student-by-year observations.
-The NYC data goes from 2003-2017, containing 3,144 principals, 1,323 schools, and roughly 6.0 million student-by-year observations.
+The NYC data goes from 1999-2017, containing 3,147 principals, 1,332 schools, and roughly 7.3 million student-by-year observations.